PreciousIfeaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the owners of a symbolic link
+changes file owner from a given one